agis/zazu/README.md

 # Zazu, your majordomo

 Zazu is an experimental IRC bot that does nothing interesting yet.
+And probably will never do.

 ### Usage